milleratotago/PlotTbl/Doc.md

 For further control over the plots, you can pass a function for PlotTbl to call after each subplot is plotted.

+This function is called with the subplot row and column numbers as arguments, so you can do different things for different subplots if you want.

 Name-value pair: *Customize --- YourFunctionName*

+For example, you could define a function to set the horizontal and vertical axes to the ranges of (0,1):

+Example: *MyCustomFn = @(x,y)(axis([0 1 0 1])); % Define this custom function before calling PlotTbl*

+Then you would tell PlotTbl to call it after each subplot like this:

 Example: *PlotTbl(...,'Customize',MyCustomFn)*

-In this example, you would supply a function called "MyCustomFn" that would do something for each plot (e.g., set log axes).
-This function is called with the subplot row and column numbers as arguments, so you can do different things for different subplots if you want.

 Finally, even more fine-grained control can be achieved by calling the function SubplotTbl directly.
 SubplotTbl recognizes nearly all of the